 I’m rubbish at New Years resolutions!
 I’m rubbish at making them, and I’m rubbish at keeping them.
 But a few years ago, I came across the idea of one-word goals – Intentional Words.

 The idea is to inspire or challenge yourself with one word.

 As a gentle parenting mama, I speak a lot about treating my children with respect, but I don’t always treat myself respectfully.
 I think using positive intentional words is a great way to get better at this.

 I might be rubbish at sticking to New Years resolutions, but perhaps if I had 1 single word, a positive mantra, to live by, I could start to make some small changes.

 And if I mess up a bit, it doesn’t matter because a single word goal doesn’t have set rules.
 It’s not like saying “This year I will go to the gym every week” where there is a clear pass or fail.
 Intentional words are more about attitude and long term change.

 The Intentional Words Challenge

-I love this!
-I think there is an implication that she’s happy with the way things are going and that she wants to develop even further.
+It’s not overly specific so it can be applied to lots of different scenarios.
+And yet it is still inspirational and something to work towards.
+Her word implies that she’s happy with the way things are going and that she wants to develop even further.
 There is the idea of growth and health and improvement and happiness.